Lizzie Phelan: Reporting from Libya

 She was among the western journalists held captive by pro-Qaddafi forces during the siege of the Rixos hotel in the hours prior to the fall of Tripoli.

 British regulatory response to reporting

 In September 2012, UK broadcast regulator Ofcom, found that two Libyan dispatches broadcast by Phelan on RT in August 2011 were in breach of its code on accuracy and impartiality.

 The channel responded to Ofcom's allegations insisting that "subsequent developments of the situation in Libya did however confirm", in their opinion "that Lizzie Phelan was correct in her assertions", referring to reports of civilian casualties by opposition and NATO forces by Amnesty International and the International Rescue Committee.

-Ofcom ended the availability of Press TV in the United Kingdom in January 2012 because its license was being controlled from Iran instead of from the UK.
+Ofcom ended the availability of Press TV in the United Kingdom in January 2012 because its licence was being controlled from Iran instead of from the UK.
 Phelan has worked for Press TV as a correspondent in Libya and then in Nicaragua.
 The Guardian said her Libyan reporting was "controversial".

-Reporting from Syria

-Lizzie Phelan covered the Syrian conflict from the ground from September 2015 until April 2017.
-In 2015. she interviewed the Syrian President Bashar al-Assad along with a group of Russian journalists.
-She covered the operation to recapture Palmyra by the Syrian Army and Russian airforce in 2016 and 2017, both times being the first international journalist on the ground.
-In December 2016 she covered Aleppo coming back under Syrian government control and was the first to report from the Old City when opposition forces were defeated.
-Additionally she reported multiple times from Kurdish areas in Syria, including being the first international reporter in Afrin in 2016 after the siege on the city was lifted, and she covered the early days of the Raqqa offensive where she captured US Marines on the frontline in Tabqa, despite American claims that they had no military personnel deployed on frontlines.